 Change these settings as described here and click the Save Settings button to apply your changes or Cancel Changes to cancel your changes.

-The Access Restrictions Tab - Internet Access Policy
+The Access Restrictions Tab - Internet Access

-The Internet Access Policy screen allows you to block or allow specific kinds of Internet usage and traffic, such as Internet access, designated services, and websites during specific days and times.
+The Internet Access screen allows you to block or allow specific kinds of Internet usage and traffic, such as Internet access, designated services, websites, and inbound traffic during specific days and times.